hathix/cs50-section/handouts/week4.md

 reversed[length] = '\0';
 ```

-Now consider the code with some **good comments** that describe your high-level strategy and logic and *why* you're doing what you're doing.
+Now consider the code with some **good comments** that describe your high-level strategy and *why* you're doing what you're doing.
 This makes your logic and approach much easier to understand without rehashing the details of what each line of code is doing.

 ```c
 // reverse the string `original` into the string `reversed`